zulip/zulip/templates/zerver/help/status-and-availability.md

 appear to other users as **Offline** (or **Unavailable**, if you've set an appropriate status), regardless of your activity in Zulip.

-With this setting, your "Last active" time displayed to other users in the UI will be frozen as the time you enabled this setting.
+With this setting, your "Active" time displayed to other users in the UI will be frozen as the time you enabled this setting.

 {start_tabs}